Phil Mitchell: Storylines

 Following the supposed death of Kathy and her husband Gavin Sullivan (Paul Nicholas) earlier on, Ben returns to England and moves in with Ian – much to Phil's surprise.
 Phil and Ben later spend time together and they slowly bond, eventually leading to Ben moving in with Phil.
 Phil starts dating Stella Crawford (Sophie Thompson), but she mentally and physically abuses Ben – forcing him into persuading Phil to propose to her.
 Ben reveals the abuse during the wedding ceremony, and Stella flees to an abandoned warehouse with Phil in pursuit – where she kills herself by jumping from the roof.
 Later on, Phil claims to have killed Stella and is taken into custody – but is later released without charge.
 He then forms a relationship with local beautician Suzy Branning (Maggie O'Neill) in an attempt to move on from Stella, and the two end up getting engaged with each other after she falsely claims to be pregnant with his child.
 Phil does not believe his friend, Shirley Carter (Linda Henry), when she tells him that Suzy is conning him; he stays with Suzy until he discovers she has been forging her pregnancy in a bid to con money from him.

 Soon afterwards, Phil recoups his alcoholism upon struggling to cope with his turbulent relationships with Stella and Suzy – up to the point where he nearly takes his frustrations out of Ben.
-During a family meal where Peggy is set to announce her engagement to her brother-in-law Archie (Larry Lamb), tensions build when Phil upsets Ben and nearly lashes out at him.
+During a family meal where Peggy is set to announce her engagement to her brother-in-law, Archie (Larry Lamb), tensions build when Phil upsets Ben and nearly lashes out at him.
 This prompts Archie to confront Phil over his behaviour.
 In doing so, the two share a conversation about how they were respectively abused by their fathers – with Phil confining to Archie about to extent of how Eric treated him, before Archie explains that both he and Eric were mistreated by their father prior to his death; which Archie claims to be the "best thing that happened to him".
 Afterwards, Phil makes amends with Ben and the two support Archie when he and Peggy plan to get married.
-Their wedding initially appears successful, but it ends in disaster at the reception; Phil witnesses his cousin, Ronnie (Samantha Womack), discover that Archie – her father – had manipulated her into believing that her long-lost daughter Danielle Jones (Lauren Crace), whom she previously employed as her secretary, was dead.
-When Peggy learns the extent of Archie's deceit, she ends their marriage by ordering Phil to throw him out of the pub – shortly before the family learn that Danielle has died after being fatally struck by a car driven by Frank's daughter Janine Butcher (Charlie Brooks).
+Their wedding initially appears successful, but it ends in disaster at the reception; Phil witnesses his cousin, Ronnie Mitchell (Samantha Womack), discover that Archie – her father – had manipulated her into believing that her long-lost daughter, Danielle Jones (Lauren Crace), whom she previously employed as her secretary, was dead.
+When Peggy learns the extent of Archie's deceit, she ends their marriage by ordering Phil to throw him out of the pub – shortly before the family learn that Danielle has died after being fatally struck by a car driven by Frank's daughter, Janine Butcher (Charlie Brooks).